Fed's Kocherlakota sees continued weak job market, low inflation

-BRAINERD Minn.
-Despite a rapidly falling jobless rate, U.S. labor markets are still weak and inflation is years away from achieving the Federal Reserve's 2-percent goal, a top Fed official said on Friday.
+BRAINERD, Minn.
+Aug 15 Despite a rapidly falling jobless rate, U.S. labor markets are still weak and inflation is years away from achieving the Federal Reserve's 2-percent goal, a top Fed official said on Friday.

 Citing the "disturbingly low" fraction of people aged 25 to 54 who actually have a job, and the historically high fraction of part-time workers who would prefer to work full time, Minneapolis Federal Reserve Bank chief Narayana Kocherlakota told a community banking forum here that labor markets are still "some way from meeting the (Fed)'s goal of full employment."